 Incident response and remediation

 Does the MDR provider offer incident response capabilities?
-Will they work with you to respond to threats through instant triage and integrated services?
+Will the provider work with you to respond to threats through instant triage and integrated services?
 Can the provider help minimize losses and prevent future incidents?

 Experience with your industry